 The diagram below is a "swim-lane" view of the key business processes operating in most conservation organisations.
-The processes are implemented in different ways in different organisations, but viewing them at this high level of abstraction helps to reveal the key information flows and inter-dependencies.
+The processes are implemented in different ways in each organisation, however viewing them at this high level of abstraction helps to reveal the key information flows and inter-dependencies.